Generalized splines on arbitrary graphs: Existence of generalized splines and lower bounds on the rank of

 The next two corollaries of Theorem \ref{thm: Complete2} address particular ways to construct (nontrivial) generalized splines for $G$ from subgraphs of $G$.

 \begin{corollary} If $G$ contains any subgraph $G'$ for which $R_{G'}$ contains a nontrivial generalized spline then $R_{G}$ also contains a nontrivial generalized spline. \end{corollary}

-\begin{example} We can construct generalized splines for the edge-labeled graph $(K_4, \alpha)$ given in Figure \ref{fig:K4 spline} using these corollaries.
+\begin{example} We can construct generalized splines for the edge--labeled graph $(K_4, \alpha)$ given in Figure \ref{fig:K4 spline} using these corollaries.
 The vertex in the upper-left corner is $v_1$ and the rest of the vertices in clockwise order around the square are $v_2, v_3, v_4$.
-Choose the Hamiltonian cycle in $K_4$ determined by ordering the vertices $v_1v_2v_3v_4$.
+Let $C_4$ denote the Hamiltonian cycle determined by ordering the vertices $v_1v_2v_3v_4$.
 Let